singh-man/books/crackingTheCoding/17_hard.md

 45			end =  e;
 46		}
 47
 48		public int length() {  return end -  start +  1;}
 49		public int getStart() {  return start;}
 50		public int getEnd() {  return end;}
 51
 52		public boolean shorterThan(Range other)  {
 53			return length()  <   other.length();
 54		}
 55	}
 ```
-This algorithm will potentially take  O(SB²)  time, where B  is the  length of bigString and  Sis the  length of smal1String.This is because at each of the  B  characters, we potentially do O(SB) work: Sscans of the rest of the  string, which has potentially B  characters.
+This algorithm will potentially take  O(SB²)  time, where B  is the  length of bigString and S is the  length of smal1String.This is because at each of the  B  characters, we potentially do O(SB) work: Sscans of the rest of the  string, which has potentially B  characters.

 **Optimized**